Birmingham brunch comes with variety. Both in the dishes, and the number of drinks.

 10. The Kitchen Garden Café

 A quaint paradise dropped into King’s Heath.
-A cafĂ©-meets-deli that gives out to a beautiful leafy garden of tranquillity.
+A cafĂ©-meets-deli that gives out a beautiful leafy garden of tranquillity.
 Catch some rays among nature as you tuck into that well-deserved stack of pancakes, syrup and fresh berries.
-Or, have a Kitchen Garden hash potato topped with bacon and poached egg, reserved especially for Sundays.
+Or, have a Kitchen Garden hash potato topped with bacon and poached egg.